-Our understanding of vitamin B12 may have changed over the years, but our bodies’ need for this multi-tasking vitamin hasn’t.
+While our understanding of vitamin B12 may have changed over the years, our bodies’ need for this multi-tasking vitamin hasn’t.

 In fact, every cell in the human body uses vitamin B12 to some degree in its function.